astropy/photutils/docs/psf.rst

 `~astropy.modeling.fitting.LevMarLSQFitter`, input via the ``fitter`` keyword.

-After sources are fitted, a model image of the source or a residual image can be generated using, for example, the :meth:`~photutils.psf.PSFPhotometry.make_model_image` and :meth:`~photutils.psf.PSFPhotometry.make_residual_image` methods.
+After sources are fitted, a model image of the fit sources or a residual image can be generated using the :meth:`~photutils.psf.PSFPhotometry.make_model_image` and :meth:`~photutils.psf.PSFPhotometry.make_residual_image` methods.